graham-lewis/workshop/README.md

-# workshop
-CUC17 Exchange Workshop
+# CUC17 Exchange Workshop
 This is a repository for all files need during the CUC17 Exchange Workshop

+## Site Files to Download:
+* FacultyDirectory.csse
+* _Calendar 2017.csse

+## RSS Files
+- Velocity/XSLT Format
+- XML Template